posted by Ivo

 Final Thoughts

 At the end of this article, I still feel that any 16-year-old would have written it better.
 It was really fun, though.
-I love exploring new stuff, digging into data and success stories, and I feel I just scratched the surface so far.
+I love exploring new stuff, and digging into data and success stories, and I feel I just scratched the surface so far.

 I'll talk about all of this and actually try to put it into work, but to sum things up - while I often laugh at people using TikTok, the product is absolutely fascinating and I am sure everyone can find its place in there.
 It is equally important for artists and labels, but only if you... vibe with it.
 It is not the end of the world if you don't jump on that trend because let's face it - another one will come down the line.